Official websites use .gov

 Learn more

-On Tuesday, May 21 at 1 p.m.
-(Eastern), ASPE and DOL, in collaboration with the DCW Strategies Center, will host a webinar to share highlights and recommendations from the issue brief.
-The webinar also will feature a discussion of the recommendations, as well as innovations from the field, by a panel of (non-federal) leaders and innovators in the field.
-Advance registration is required.
+On May 21, ASPE and DOL, in collaboration with the DCW Strategies Center, hosted a webinar to share highlights and recommendations from the issue brief.
+The webinar also featured a discussion of the recommendations, as well as innovations from the field, by a panel of (non-federal) leaders and innovators in the field.
+Find the recording on our Technical Assistance page.

 In the coming months, HHS and DOL will share additional resources, along with information about the ongoing work of the HCBS FORWARD workgroup here.